FI-Mihej/Cengal/cengal/parallel_execution/asyncio/ashared_memory_manager/versions/v_0/docs/README.md

 <br>

-or even instead operating with dataclass (classess by default operate faster then dict):
+or even instead operating with dataclass (classes by default operate faster then dict):